Shuji0121/person-search-app/README.md

 ### Minimum Node.js Version

-The application has been tested with **Node.js 20.17.0**.
-Features such as ECMAScript modules and async server components require Node.js 20 or newer, making this the minimum requirement.
+The application requires **Node.js 20.9.0** or newer.
+Node.js 18 is no longer supported in Next.js 16.

 ## Getting Started

-### Prerequisites

-- Node.js 20.17.0 or newer
-- npm

 ### Installation